Intro

 $ git clone http://localhost:8000/josh-project/josh.git:/docs.git

-By default, this leads to rather odd-looking repositories when the prefix
+By default, this leads to rather odd-looking repositories when the prefix filter is the final

 filter of a URL: